Skip to content

 One of Siemens Energy’s main business arm is renewable energy.
 Wind power is one of the main pillars of the company’s renewable energy business, falling under a subsidiary called Siemens Gamesa.

 Siemens Gamesa controls a market-leading position in key wind energy markets across much of the world and is well-known for sustainability pledges — including its ambition to build 100% recyclable turbines by 2040.
-Siemens Energy shares have fallen by 18% over the past year.
+After recovering some lost ground, Siemens Energy shares are almost flat over the past five years.

 Market Cap: $15 billion